academy

 Rosalyn Moran

-In recent years the research into AI has made dramatic strides into revolutionising writing, image generation and computing capabilities.
-But, how do these systems work?
+In recent years, the research into AI has made dramatic strides in revolutionising writing, image generation, and computing capabilities.
+But how do these systems work?
 And what can the brain's processes teach us about optimising AI?

 Start Date: 1st May 2024